mist-cloud-eu/mist-cloud-eu.github.io/README.md

 }
 ```

-Because all the events are different (`hello`, `hola`, `intermediate`) the rivers have no effect here.
+Since all the events are different (`hello`, `hola`, `intermediate`) the rivers have no effect here.
 Rivers only come into play if multiple services want to handle the same event.

 <details>
 <summary>If you have early access</summary>